 1 And I just want to give this to the legal briefing.
-This is a legal -- this briefing was researched 2 and written by an individual classified as an Indian, not a 3 4 person or inhabitant of the ceded or a conquered territory claiming no academic or professional standard that are 5 6 required.
-Should the briefing be in the area of problems that belong to any legal citizen or inhabitants that owe 7 allegiance to the Government of Canada or the Crown of 8 9 England, this briefing is outside this allegiance and not restricted by the laws, religion or concept of this 10 allegiance.
-The legal sense of this briefing is to 11 establish for the first time since the Europeans first 12 believed they were the superior race and attempted to 13 14 conquer the world by using the concept of discovery, which 15 permitted all other Aboriginal groups to be in direct conflict and outside acceptance of any social order 16 17 practiced by these codes and ethics of European concept.
-18 The concept of international law are respected in this briefing in which the nation of the world 19 follow because Aboriginal code ethics and law have been 20 respected in this briefing in which the nation of the world follow because Aboriginal code ethics and law have been disregarded or destroyed, making international law the only law between nations left to be respected.
-If this law does not exist, there is no law between nations, man or concepts, but the fact that there are international boundary lines between countries of various names which were brought into existence by conflict of interest and ideologies settled by war.
+This is a legal -- this briefing was researched 2 3 and written by an individual classified as an Indian, not a person or inhabitant of the ceded or a conquered territory 4 claiming no academic or professional standard that are 5 required.
+Should the briefing be in the area of problems 6 7 that belong to any legal citizen or inhabitants that owe allegiance to the Government of Canada or the Crown of 8 9 England, this briefing is outside this allegiance and not restricted by the laws, religion or concept of this 10 allegiance.
+The legal sense of this briefing is to 11 12 establish for the first time since the Europeans first believed they were the superior race and attempted to 13 conquer the world by using the concept of discovery, which 14 permitted all other Aboriginal groups to be in direct 15 conflict and outside acceptance of any social order 16 practiced by these codes and ethics of European concept.
+17 18 The concept of international law are respected in this briefing in which the nation of the world 19 follow because Aboriginal code ethics and law have been 20 21 disregarded or destroyed, making international law the only law between nations left to be respected.
+If this law does 22 23 not exist, there is no law between nations, man or concepts, but the fact that there are international 24 25 boundary lines between countries of various names which were brought into existence by conflict of interest and ideologies settled by war.